-The world-sheets of the minimal surface spanned on two disjoint circles which both lie in the same static region, using static Killing vectors of type I, II, and Poincaré one, are depicted in Fig. 18.
+The world-sheets of the tube-like minimal surface spanned on two disjoint circles which both lie in the same static region, using static Killing vectors of type I, II, and Poincaré one, are depicted in figure 18.
+From these diagrams we can observe that although the world-sheet is constructed from the tube-like minimal surface by a simple prolongation in the time direction, the global structure of the world-sheet depends on the chosen Killing vector.
+The same is valid also for the global structure of the time evolution of the circular